anikasadiaOPT/Crop-Yield-Prediction-under-Climate-Change/README.md

 Contributing
 See CONTRIBUTING.md for the contribution process, coding style, and tests.

-Code of conduct
+Code of conduct:

 This project follows the Contributor Covenant Code of Conduct.
 See CODE_OF_CONDUCT.md.

-Contact
+Contact:

 Repo owner: anikasadiaOPT
-For questions about data access or licensing, please open an issue.
+If you have questions about data access or licensing, please open an issue.

 Acknowledgements

 - FAO/FAOSTAT for country-level agricultural statistics.
 - ECMWF / Copernicus for ERA5 and ERA5-Land reanalysis datasets.

 License
 - Code: MIT (see LICENSE)
 - Data: subject to provider licenses — see DATA_LICENSE.md for details.